berkeley-scf/r-bootcamp-fall-2021/README.md

 ## Logistics - when, where, and how

-Location: [Valley Life Sciences Building (VLSB)](https://www.berkeley.edu/map) Room 2050 (Chan Shun Auditorium), Berkeley campus, or virtually on Zoom (see email for link).
+Physical location: [Valley Life Sciences Building (VLSB)](https://www.berkeley.edu/map) Room 2050 (Chan Shun Auditorium), Berkeley campus.
 Please enter VLSB from the east entrance.
 This is the door facing California Hall (which is up the hill) and the opposite side of the building from downtown Berkeley/BART.

+Virtual location: See email or Piazza for the links.
+Note that track 2 will be entirely virtual.

 Time:
   - Saturday, August 21, 8:15 am - 5 pm